 If your company fails and owes money to creditors you will not have to pay the creditors out of your own personal assets (unless fraud or other offences have taken place).

 The liability of company directors is therefore limited, and hence the term ‘limited liability company’.
-This is one of the 10 Advantages running your business as a limited company has over being a sole trader
+This is one of the several advantages running your business as a limited company has over being a sole trader

 Sole trader liability